vilayilarun/vilayilarun/README.md

 # 💫 About Me
 🚀 DevOps Engineer with 10+ years of experience in **Linux/Unix systems**, multi-cloud platforms (**AWS, Azure, GCP**), and automation-driven solutions.
-⚡ Passionate about designing scalable, secure, and resilient infrastructure with **Kubernetes, CI/CD, and Infrastructure as Code**.
+⚡ Specialized in building scalable, secure, and resilient infrastructure using **Kubernetes, CI/CD, GitOps, and Infrastructure as Code**.
-🤝 Open to collaborating on **open-source & automation projects** and sharing knowledge with the community.
+🤝 Passionate about collaborating on **open-source & automation projects**, and sharing knowledge with the community.
 💬 Ask me about **Linux, Cloud-Native, Kubernetes, Automation, Monitoring, and Security**.

 ---